The Environment and Climate Change Law Review: Russia

 - the Forest Code of the Russian Federation.

-In many parts of Russia there are independent laws on, among others, the protection of the environment, especially protected natural areas, waste, environmental funds, regulating regional issues and establishing environmental protection measures at the regional level.
+In many Russian regions there are independent laws on, among others, the protection of the environment, especially protected natural areas, waste, environmental funds, regulating regional issues and establishing environmental protection measures at the regional level.
 Some regions of Russia, such as Bashkortostan and Tatarstan, have adopted regional environmental codes.

 Another significant piece of legislation is the Resolution of the Plenum of the Supreme Court of the RF of 30 November 2017 No. 49 'On Some Issues of the Application of Legislation on Compensation for Damage Caused to the Environment', which outlines the basic principles for the application of environmental protection legislation by the courts and clarifies the scope, methods, grounds and procedure for compensation of harm caused to the environment.